-What happens if my Muse S loses signal during a Go-to-Sleep Journey?
+What happens if my Muse S loses signal during a Sleep Journey?
 Will I be notified?
 Will it impact the results/sound?

-You will be notified if you lose signal quality within the first two minutes of a Go-to-Sleep Journey with a gentle audio notification and visual instructions on how to adjust the headband.
+You will be notified if you lose signal quality within the first two minutes of a Sleep Journey with a gentle audio notification and visual instructions on how to adjust the headband.

 We recognize that you are trying to fall asleep and want to make that a priority.
 Although gathering data is important, we believe that nothing is as important as a good night’s rest.
 Any signal quality losses that occur outside the first two minutes of a session will go on without any notification.
 If you choose to ignore a notification, it will not appear again during that session.